Une rentrée éco-responsable sans déchet

 Sep 01, 2022admin

-Back to school, like the New Year, is the perfect opportunity to make new resolutions to do better: exercise more, eat healthier, go out less, spend less, sleep more...
-But there is one point that we are only just beginning to take into consideration: respect for our environment and our resources.
+Back to school, like the New Year, is the perfect opportunity to make new resolutions to do better: more sport, eat healthier, go out less, spend less, sleep more

-that each of us can do to reduce pollution and improve our environment!”
-With My Better Way, I want to show that we can minimize our consumption of resources, without depriving ourselves or living on the margins... because, yes, I've tried that in the past, it's too frustrating to last long. !
+According to the website economie.gouv.fr , " an eco-friendly action is a simple and everyday gesture... that each of us can make to reduce pollution and improve our environment!"
+With My Better Way, I want to show that we can minimize our resource consumption without depriving ourselves or living on the margins... because, yes, I've tried that in the past, and it's too frustrating to sustain!

-So how to go about it? đŸ€”
+So how do we do it? đŸ€”

-• REFUSE what is not essential and in particular single-use packaging and products
+• REFUSE what is not essential, and in particular single-use packaging and products

 • REDUCE your consumption and focus on your real needs